 Units in Vice-President (Research) Portfolio

-Animal Care Services is responsible for the oversight of all animal care and use in research and teaching at the university and its affiliated institutes.
+Animal Care and Veterinary Resources (ACVR) is responsible for the oversight of all animal care and use in research and teaching at the university and its affiliated institutes.
 This encompasses four facilities on the St John’s campus, in addition to the Marine Institute, Grenfell Campus and the Bonne Bay Marine Station.
 The unit is also actively involved in teaching labs for medical residents in the disciplines of Surgery, Obstetrics and Gynecology, and Emergency Medicine and advanced post-graduate trauma operative management.

-A new research facility, the Animal Resource Centre (the ARC) is set to open late in 2020 at the Health Sciences Centre site.
+A new research facility, the Animal Resource Centre (the ARC), will open at the Health Sciences Centre site.

-The Technology Transfer and Commercialization Office (TTCO) supports faculty, students and staff with their research industrial liaison, technology transfer and commercialization activities.
-The TTCO is committed to foster a progressive culture of technology transfer and commercialization that will promote social and economic benefits for Newfoundland and Labrador.
+The Research Innovation Office (RIO) supports faculty, students and staff with their research industrial liaison, technology transfer and commercialization activities.
+The RIO is committed to foster a progressive culture of technology transfer and commercialization that will promote social and economic benefits for Newfoundland and Labrador.
 We encourage an environment in which Memorial students, faculty, and staff work with the business community to bring research ideas to market.

 The Department of Technical Services is responsible for developing and maintaining specialized equipment to support research activities.
 This unit services laboratory equipment, specialized machinery and scientific instruments.
 With highly trained staff and modern facilities, this group offers expertise in electronics, circuit board development, networking, computer repairs, glassblowing, CNC machining, scale model making, mechanical fabrication and selective laser sintering.
 The employees of Technical Services work closely with researchers to develop and build custom apparatus and prototypes.
 The department focuses on developing services that are beneficial to Memorial's researchers but not otherwise available in the local community.
 This removes geographic roadblocks and creates a competitive advantage for Memorial.